 They should also check any sustainability claims in the company’s marketing, branding and PR efforts can be backed-up with real results and data.

-A GC that has familiarised themselves with their company’s supply chain and operations may also be able to flag any concerns with the board before they become a major issue.
+A GC that has familiarized themselves with their company’s supply chain and operations may also be able to flag any concerns with the board before they become a major issue.

-Finally, working with service providers that specialise in global sustainability can bring added assurance, particularly for multinationals with a large global footprint.
+Finally, working with service providers that specialize in global sustainability can bring added assurance, particularly for multinationals with a large global footprint.